juststrings/Haulage-Analysis/readme.md

 # Problem Objective <br>

 Data Analysis using Power BI<br>
-Creating a Reports that gives the insights on a fictional haulage business covering the employee productivity, most moved product(most profitable product), revenue, expenses by product,drivers and depot and destination visited.
+Creating a Reports that gives the insights on a fictional haulage business covering the employee productivity, most moved product(most profitable product), revenue, expenses by product, drivers and depot and destination visited.
 Including a year over year analysis.

 ---